CumulusNetworks/docs/content/cumulus-netq-411/More-Documents/NetQ-CLI-Reference-Manual/show.md

 - - -
 ## netq show dom

-Displays the performance degradation or complete outage of any digital optics modules (DOMs) on one or all devices.
-You can filter the output by interface for laser and module types, and by channel for laser type.
+Displays the performance degradation or complete outage of any digital optics modules (DOMs) on a given device.
+Several forms of this command are available: one for laser power and current, one for temperature and voltage, and two for bit error rate (BER).

-The output provides the following information for each device and interface:

-- Events and warning thresholds
-- Current value, by channel for laser type
-- When any of these items was last changed
+{{%notice note%}}
+Bit error rate commands can only be run on Spectrum switches running Cumulus Linux version 5.4.0 or later.
+{{%/notice%}}

 ### Syntax

-Two forms of this command are available: one for laser power and current and one for temperature and voltage.

 ```
 netq [<hostname>] show dom type (laser_rx_power|laser_output_power|laser_bias_current)